artijha1703/html_css_saas_project1/README.md

 # html_css_saas_project1

-static website design : html &amp; CSS with float , without flex
+this website uses basic concept of float , without using flex and grid.
+Images has been used from pexels.com